hawryschuk/terminals/README.md

 > 2021-07-12 : Software Development : Terminal Communications : Hawryschuk, Alexander
+> 2025-08-25 : Refactoring of Terminal[Console|Web] and Rewrite of Terminal Server and Service Center

 # Terminal Services
 This package provides abstract classes for terminals to be used in a software application as a communication layer between the producer and consumer of services.